Episode 7: James Barrat | The Dangers of Superintelligence | Click to Listen

 After On Podcast #7: James Barrat on the Dangers of Superintelligence (from Boing Boing)

-To hear a wide-ranging interview about the real-world risks we humans could face from a rogue superintelligence, hit play, below.
+To hear a wide-ranging interview about the real-world risks we humans could face from a rogue superintelligence, hit play, above.
 My guest is author and documentary filmmaker James Barrat.
 Barrat’s 2014 book Our Final Invention was the gateway drug that ushered me into the narcotic realm of contemplating super AI risk.
 So it’s on first-hand authority that I urge you to jump in – the water’s great!

 This is the seventh episode of my podcast series (co-hosted by Tom Merritt), which launched here on Boing Boing last month.
 The series goes deep into the science, tech, and sociological issues explored in my novel After On – but no familiarity with the novel is necessary to listen to it.